 From performance to exclusives to online services, here’s how the PS4 and Xbox One stack up.

 Both systems can play many of the same games.
 Performance, though, is dependent on the console you’re using.
-The Slim PS4 is the more powerful machine, albeit slightly, with the ability to typically display games at a higher resolution.
+The Slim PS4 is the more powerful machine, albeit only slightly, with the ability to typically display games at a higher resolution.
 The difference isn’t always drastic, but on most TVs, PS4 titles will simply look better.
-There are some claims of the PS4 dropping frames on some games, and while it hasn’t been reported as a widespread issue — many games run at a smooth 30 or 60 frames per second without issue — it’s still worth keeping in mind.
+The PS4 targets 1080p as a resolution, while the Xbox One usually falls short: Around 900p.

 If you’re investing in the more expensive PlayStation 4 Pro or Xbox One X consoles, however, Microsoft gains the edge.
-The Xbox One X is capable of running many games at a native 4K resolution and 60 frames per second, consistently outperforming Sony’s premium console.
+The Xbox One X is capable of running many games at a native 4K resolution and 60 fps, consistently outperforming Sony’s premium console.
 The PS4 Pro, on the other hand, is more like a supercharged PS4.
 It delivers better performance overall, but not nearly on the level of the Xbox One X.

 Ports and storage